Powerlearnproject/se-day1-assignment-osumahezra/README.md

 Customization & Plugins: Supports plugins and extensions for additional functionality.

 **Examples of Popular IDEs**
-Visual Studio Code (VS Code) – A lightweight, open-source IDE with extensive extensions and support for multiple languages.
+Visual Studio Code (VS Code) - A lightweight, open-source IDE with extensive extensions and support for multiple languages.
-IntelliJ IDEA – A powerful Java-focused IDE with smart code assistance and advanced debugging.
+IntelliJ IDEA - A powerful Java-focused IDE with smart code assistance and advanced debugging.
-Eclipse – A widely used Java IDE that supports multiple plugins and integrations.
+Eclipse - A widely used Java IDE that supports multiple plugins and integrations.
-PyCharm – A specialized IDE for Python development with strong debugging tools.
+PyCharm - A specialized IDE for Python development with strong debugging tools.
-Xcode – The official IDE for macOS and iOS development, used for Swift and Objective-C projects.
+Xcode - The official IDE for macOS and iOS development, used for Swift and Objective-C projects.

 **VERSION CONTROL SYSTEMS(VCS)**
 A Version Control System (VCS) is a tool that helps developers track changes in source code, collaborate on projects, and revert to previous versions when necessary.

 **Importance of VCS**
-Collaboration: Multiple developers can work on the same project without overwriting each other’s work.
+Collaboration: Multiple developers can work on the same project without overwriting each others work.
 Code History & Tracking: Keeps a record of all changes, allowing developers to revert to previous versions if needed.
 Branching & Merging: Enables working on new features or bug fixes in separate branches without affecting the main project.
 Backup & Recovery: Prevents code loss by storing all changes and versions securely.
 Code Review & Quality Assurance: Facilitates peer reviews and code audits before merging changes.

 **Examples of Popular VCS**
-Git – The most widely used VCS, supporting distributed development and used in platforms like GitHub, GitLab, and Bitbucket.
+Git - The most widely used VCS, supporting distributed development and used in platforms like GitHub, GitLab, and Bitbucket.
-Apache Subversion (SVN) – A centralized version control system, popular in legacy enterprise applications.
+Apache Subversion (SVN) - A centralized version control system, popular in legacy enterprise applications.
-Mercurial – A distributed VCS known for its scalability and ease of use.
+Mercurial - A distributed VCS known for its scalability and ease of use.
-Perforce (Helix Core) – A VCS commonly used in large enterprises and game development
+Perforce (Helix Core) - A VCS commonly used in large enterprises and game development

 **Q6.
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.**